LRCFS/lrcfs-file-renamer/readme.md

  ![](https://i.imgur.com/tWiJyKJ.png)

 ## Example usage
-You are working on a data collection project where you are required to take one image each day for the LRCFS [Transfer & Persistence project](https://www.dundee.ac.uk/leverhulme/projects/details/transfer-and-persistence.php)

-1. First download the latest version of the LRCFS File Renamer from our releases page: https://github.com/LRCFS/lrcfs-file-renamer/releases (macOS v10.10+, Windows v7+)
+1. First download the latest version of the LRCFS File Renamer from our releases page: https://github.com/LRCFS/lrcfs-file-renamer/releases/latest (macOS v10.10+, Windows v7+)

 2. If you haven't already, optionally create a empty metadata file in the correct format for your project by opening the LRCFS File Renamer, selecting the appropriate project and under the **"Show/Hide Metadata Requirements"** option select **"Create Blank Metadata File"**